 Investing in precious metals is known as bullion investing.
-Purchase of Gold and Silver coins, bars, and other minted metals as an investment purpose.
+Purchase of Gold and Silver coins, bars, and other minted metals for investment purposes.
 Purely based on the market price of gold and silver (excluding making charges), these investments are a perfect hedge against inflation if done over a long period of time.
 When investing, an individual has to not consider the design and markings of the asset but purely invest based on the base metal quality and quantity.

 It is a defensive strategy used by various veteran investors.
-Who suggests to hold the precious metals in one’s portfolio at an average of 10% in the entire holdings.
+Who suggests holding the precious metals in one’s portfolio at an average of 10% in the entire holdings?

-A bank savings account maintained under the regulations of the banking Act 1949.
-It is a simple saving, withdrawal account with regulated access.
+Bank savings accounts are maintained under the regulations of the banking Act 1949.
+It is a simple saving and withdrawal account with regulated access.
 Provides an interest income of 3% – 4% on an annual basis.
-The interest income is eligible for the deductions up to Rs.
+The interest income is eligible for deductions up to Rs.
 10,000 u/s 80TTA.
 And, excess income is taxable based on slab rates.

 Recurring Deposit Account:

-Cryptocurrencies are the digital assets that people use as an online investment asset.
-A high-risk investment, for it is under its speculative stage.
+Cryptocurrencies are digital assets that people use as online investment assets.
+A high-risk investment, for it, is under its speculative stage.
 Crypto investment has provided a better return than any other asset class for the past decade.
-Although, much of the details are not provided in regards to its acceptability in the Indian market.
+Although, many of the details are not provided in regards to its acceptability in the Indian market.
 The RBI ought to come up with plans for Crypto technology.